See Details

 My Role

-I was responsible for the complete UX and visual design of the interface, including haptic mapping and prototyping.
-I worked closely with UX researcher Felipe Almeida, hardware and firmware engineers, and product leads.
-I created the interaction model, UI system, animated prototypes, and all visual assets.
-I also defined the taxonomy and categorization of haptic effects, which became a foundation for future demos and customer work.
+I was responsible for the complete UX and visual design of the experience, including haptic mapping, prototyping, and interaction modeling.
+I worked closely with UX researcher Felipe Almeida, PhD, hardware and firmware engineers, and product leadership.

 Challenge and Goals